- Planning and Development

 Property Maintenance Code

 The city has adopted the 2012 International Property Maintenance Code (IPMC) as well as a comprehensive property maintenance code which is in addition to the zoning ordinance, building codes, health code, and fire codes.
 City Code Enforcement officers are charged with enforcing the various city ordinances related to property maintenance including such violations as junk cars, litter and trash, outdoor storage, parking on grass, illegal signs, and overcrowding.
 The City's Code Enforcement officers proactively monitor the City to ensure compliance with City Codes and respond to complaints from the public.

 Code Enforcement Warning Letter

-When problems are identified, the person or persons responsible are issued a Code Enforcement Warning Letter describing the specific violation(s), the corrective action required, and a time limit for completion.
+When problems are identified, the person or persons responsible are issued a Notice of Violation describing the specific violation(s), the corrective action required, and a time limit for completion.
 In most cases, the responsible parties correct the problems as requested.
-If for any reason you are unable to come into compliance within the time given, you should contact the Code Enforcement Officer who issued the warning to discuss the violation and request a possible extension.
+Code Enforcement and Planning and Development Department staff are available to assist residents and business owners with understanding any City Code requirements and application processes necessary to come into compliance.
+Failure to address the violation could result in a citation to Chamblee Municipal Court.

 Citizen Engagement Opportunities*